 Strayer’s Digital Entrepreneurship MBA gives you a solid foundation for success in today’s increasingly digital business world.
-The entire curriculum is built on industry-relevant case studies and business readings selected by Buzzfeed founder and Cheddar CEO Jon Steinberg—all available at any time and optimized for mobile devices as well as desktop use.
+The entire curriculum is built on industry-relevant case studies and business readings selected by Jon Steinberg, Founder & CEO of Cheddar, and former President & COO of BuzzFeed.

 Online Master of Business Administration